Chapter 148 — Minnesota Athletic Trainers Act

 Supervision of Occupational Therapy Assistants

-Occupational therapy assistants must work under the supervision of a licensed occupational therapist.
-The law sets …
+Occupational therapy assistants work under the supervision of a licensed occupational therapist, who remains responsible …

 148.6435